-Note/s: Excluded BIOC2312, BIOC2372, BIOC2291
+Note/s: Excluded BIOC2291.
 Enrolment in this subject may be subject to quota restrictions.
 Such restrictions will only apply to students taking this subject as an elective part of their program.

-This subject provides an introduction to modern molecular biology and covers the molecular mechanismss of gene expression and the fundamental aspects of recombinant DNA technology.
-The major topics to be covered include: the structure and function of DNA and RNA: the replication and transciption of DNA; translation of the genetic code into an amino acid sequence during protein synthesis; regulation of gene expression; manipulation of DNA including fragmentation by restriction enzymes, cloning of DNA fragments into vectors, hybridization analysis and principles of DNA sequencing: protein structure and function, protein engineering and site-directed mutagenesis; amplification of DNA by the polymerase chain reaction (PCR).
+Provides an introduction to modern molecular biology and covers the molecular mechanisms of gene expression and the fundamental aspects of recombinant DNA technology.
+The major topics covered include: The structure and function of DNA and RNA.
+The replication and transcription of DNA.
+Translation of the genetic code into an amino acid sequence during protein synthesis.
+Regulation of gene expression.
+Manipulation of DNA including fragmentation by restriction enzymes, cloning of DNA fragments into vectors, hybridization analysis and principles of DNA sequencing.
+Protein structure and function, protein engineering and site-directed mutagenesis.
+Amplification of DNA by the polymerase chain reaction (PCR).
 Practical work to complement the lectures.